pcdshub/pcdshub.github.io/source/installation.rst

    You can use this in a hutch-python instance too!
 Just add ``source pydev_env`` to the end of the ``hutchnameversion`` file.
+   Warning: Do not check this in or include it in a release, or each user may have slightly different startup behavior...

 .. code:: bash

+   # Local repository checkouts
    $ ls
    happi hutch-python pcdsdevices special_package